aicheck-tech/article-image-generator/README.md

 python -m article_image_generator.main
 ```

 5. When first build is done, just run the python file
+5. When first build is done, just run the python file
     - don't forget to be in virtual enviroment